 The funniest part of all this is the most common comeback these folks have is also the absolute laziest retort imaginable.
 I'll concede that calling someone a pissboy sets the bar pretty low for discourse, but firing back with "No you're a pissboy" is about as uncreative as you can get.
 Aren't these the same people accusing me of having a pee fetish for using the word pissboy?
 I feel like I'm getting mixed messages here.

 Maybe a more important question: Why go through all this?
 Why would I poke this foul, thin-skinned water balloon yet again by recapping two days of internet drama?
 Well, it's sort of the same reason I wrote those pissboy posts in the first place.
-People are fond of saying "Don't read the comments" or "Just ignore the trolls," but I don't think that's the right way to go.
+People are fond of saying "Don't read the comments" or "Just ignore the trolls," but I don't think that's the right way to go if you're not the kind of person who these dipshits target in the first place.
 If you let this kind of sentiment boil and fester with your back turned, it just grows bigger, more prominent and more seductive to the young by the day.
 Just because you don't read the comments or you only sort by "top voted" doesn't mean there isn't a series of wretched screeds just under "sort by new."

 We have to stare into this putrid abyss, if only to keep an eye on it.
 When we can, we should laugh.
 Pissboys might deal mostly in venom and rage, but if their gut reaction to the term "pissboy" means anything, they also know shame.